ethen8181/machine-learning/linear regression/linear_regession_1.md

-# A RoadTrip with Linear Regression
+# Gradient Descent with Linear Regression
 Ming-Yu Liu

 > To all of the machine-learning experts out there, I'm sure people who are not in the statistics, math or computer science department will be very grateful if you could provide simple code examples to go along with mathematical notations.